4 Graphics Explain Los Angeles’ Rare and Devastating January Fires

 While these early season fires are rare, forest fires in general have become increasingly devastating for Californians over the past two decades, threatening lives and communities from Napa County in the north to San Diego in the south.

 Fire is, on average, the largest driver of tree cover loss in the state.
-In 2020 and 2021, California lost a record amount of tree cover due to fire: over 700,000 hectares (1.73 million acres), or more than 5 times the area of Los Angeles.
+In 2020 and 2021, California lost a record amount of tree cover to fire: over 700,000 hectares (1.73 million acres), or more than 5 times the area of Los Angeles.
 These wildfires had catastrophic impacts; claiming lives, creating hazardous air quality, ravaging ecosystems and causing billions of dollars in property damage.

 What's Fanning the Flames?

-The increasing frequency and intensity of wildfires in California can be attributed to a combination of natural and human-induced factors, with climate change playing a central role.
+The increasing frequency and intensity of wildfires in California can be attributed to both natural and human-induced factors, with climate change playing a central role.
 Rising global temperatures have created hotter, drier conditions across the landscape.
 This makes fires not only more likely to ignite but also easier to spread.
 The hottest years on record globally — 2023 and 2024 — have seen extreme heat intensify droughts and dry out vegetation, creating an ideal fuel source for wildfires.

 Southern California is also frequently affected by the Santa Ana winds, which bring strong, dry gusts that further fuel the fires and make containment difficult.
 This combination of heat, dryness and wind is compounded by the fact that communities are increasingly being built near vegetated areas (known as the "wildland-urban interface"), putting both people and their built environment at greater risk.
 As average temperatures in California continue to rise, so does its vulnerability to catastrophic fires.